 The Screening and Habitat Improvement Prioritization for the Upper Salmon Subbasin (SHIPUSS) produced by the Upper Salmon Basin Watershed Project (USBWP 2005) was developed to address fish conservation needs on/or adjacent to irrigated agricultural and livestock ranching lands.
 It is a guide for individuals or groups working on screen and habitat improvements in the Upper Salmon Subbasin.
-SHIPUSS does not actually implement any actions, but rather ranks streams through a scoring process that evaluates stream connectivity, habitat, fisheries, and non-biological factors to obtain a priority list of streams.
+This document ranks streams through a scoring process that evaluates stream connectivity, habitat, fisheries, and non-biological factors to obtain a priority list of streams.
 Streams were ranked as Priority I (highest priority), Priority II (intermediate), or Priority III (lowest).
 Priority I streams are those that have the potential to realize immediate, tangible benefits to fish if improvements are directed there.

-The SHIPUSS products will be used extensively in the selection process for actions to be implemented as part of the ESA-HRP.
-SHIPUSS has provided an important component of this process, and therefore save the ESA-HRP considerable time and effort.
-Actions will be limited to streams considered Priority I, and for which the benefits were considered at least "medium" relative to cost.
+Actions to be implemented as part of the ESA-HRP will be limited to streams considered Priority I, and for which the benefits were considered at least "medium" relative to cost.
 A list of Priority I streams in the UPS and MSP watersheds is provided in Appendix B.